Gilberto-Altschul/raizen-test-gilberto/README.md

 each month 'Jan', 'Fev, 'Mar,... will be a line for output

-# docker container on windows to store the project.
-The excel files will be in the same directorie of the image docker
+- docker container on windows to store the project.
+The excel files will be in the same directory of the image docker

-# github to save all the project that a user can create an image in a docker container and test
+- github to save all the project that a user can create an image in a docker container and test

 # The user must create a docker container image with this commands: